osmandapp/web/main/docs/user/personal/favorites.md

 ![Favorite color and shape Android](@site/static/img/personal/favorite_color_shape_android.png)

-In 'Actions', you can replace another point with this.
-For Android, this 'Replace' button repeats in up corner of 'Add favorite' menu.
+In Actions, you can replace another point with this.
+For Android, this Replace button repeats in up corner of Add favorite menu.

-After creation, you can click 'Save' button for saving new Favorite point or 'Cancel' button for canceling point creation.
+After creation, you can click Save button for saving new Favorite point or Cancel button for canceling point creation.

 ![Favorite actions Android](@site/static/img/personal/favorite_actions_android.png)

 </TabItem>